brylevkirill/notes/Natural Language Processing.md

 ----

-  “You can’t cram the meaning of a whole %&!$ing sentence into a single $&!*ing vector!”
+  “You can’t cram the meaning of a whole %&!\$ing sentence into a single \$&!*ing vector!”

   *(Ray Mooney)*